 “It takes three to make love, not two: you, your spouse, and God.”

 What is the process for preparing for marriage in the Archdiocese of Cincinnati?

-Prior to reserving the reception venue, the bride and groom should contact their priest or deacon shortly after their engagement to immediately begin their preparation for marriage.
-The Church’s marriage preparation requirements are meant not to be difficult or burdensome but to give couples the resources for a lifelong joy-filled marriage.
+The bride and groom should contact their priest or deacon immediately after their engagement to begin their preparation for marriage.
+The marriage preparation process should begin before reserving a wedding reception venue.